 1. Using a Vacuum Cleaner

-While a vacuum cleaner is not ideal to deep clean your air conditioner, it is the simplest and easiest way to keep the surface and exposed parts of the system dust free without entirely dismantling the unit.
+While a vacuum cleaner is not ideal for deep cleaning your air conditioner, it is the simplest and easiest way to keep the surface and exposed parts of the system dust free without entirely dismantling the unit.
 Run the vacuum cleaner over the entire surface of the unit to remove any dust and insects on a daily basis.
 Once a week remove the front cover and pay particular attention to vacuuming the ducts, pipes, fans, filters, and evaporator coils to remove any loose dust and debris.
 If dust is allowed to accumulate it will cause a bigger build-up that will require a deeper cleaning.
-If left too long you may not be able to remove the clogged up dirt and you may have to use chemicals or call in a professional to thoroughly clean the unit.
+If left too long you may not be able to remove the clogged-up dirt and you may have to use chemicals or call in a professional to thoroughly clean the unit.

 2. Using an Air Compressor

 Using an air compressor with a flexible nozzle will take your DIY air conditioning cleaning to a new level that is one step up from using a vacuum cleaner.
-An air compressor can clean the internal, hard-to-reach parts of the air conditioner more precisely by blowing out any dirt and debris with a powerful air flow.
+An air compressor can clean the internal, hard-to-reach parts of the air conditioner more precisely by blowing out any dirt and debris with a powerful airflow.

 3. Using Chemicals

 If your air conditioner has not been cleaned in a long time a vacuum cleaner or air compressor will not be sufficient to remove the built-up dust and debris clogging the unit.
-If this the case it is time to up your cleaning game by using chemical cleaning solutions to dissolve the dirt.
-Chemicals will remove stubborn dirt, corrosive material, mold growth, and any other toxic gunk from the internal parts of the air conditioning unit.
-Unfortunately, at this stage you will have to dismantle the unit to get to the internal parts.
+If this is the case it is time to up your cleaning game by using chemical cleaning solutions to dissolve the dirt.
+Chemicals will remove stubborn dirt, corrosive material, mould growth, and any other toxic gunk from the internal parts of the air conditioning unit.
+Unfortunately, at this stage, you will have to dismantle the unit to get to the internal parts.